paulo-pagliosa/Ds/README.md

 among others.

-Ds has been employed in the teaching of subjects such as computer graphics, visualization, and games, in undergraduate and graduate courses of Computer Science at the [Faculty of Computing](https://www.facom.ufms.br) of the [Federal University of Mato Grosso do Sul](https://www.ufms.br).
+Ds has been employed in the teaching of subjects such as computer graphics, visualization, and games, in undergraduate and graduate courses in Computer Science at the [Faculty of Computing](https://www.facom.ufms.br) of the [Federal University of Mato Grosso do Sul](https://www.ufms.br).
 Ds has also been used in several research projects in physics-based animation